-The Utah circuit breaker is available to senior homeowners who are at least 66 years old and whose household income is less than $31,702 (in 2014).
-Eligible seniors receive property tax abatement of upto $939 per year, depending on their level of income.
+The Utah Circuit Breaker is available to senior homeowners who are at least 66 years old and whose household income is less than $34,666 in 2021.
+Eligible seniors receive property tax abatement of up to $1,067 per year, depending on their level of income.

 How high are sales taxes in Utah?

-Including the statewide sales tax rate of 5.95% and local rates that average about 0.73%, the total average rate in Utah is 6.68%.
-That ranks as the 23rd lowest rate in the U.S.
+Including the base sales tax rate of 6.10% and local rates that average about 1.08%, the total average rate in Utah is 7.19%.

 What other Utah taxes should I be concerned about?

 Utah does not have an estate tax or inheritance tax.
-It does have sin taxes on alcohol and tobacco.
-Its alcohol tax is especially steep, adding up to more than $12 per gallon of liquor.
+It does have sin taxes on alcohol and tobacco, though.
+Its alcohol tax is especially steep, adding up to around $12 per gallon of liquor.